VA 113 INTRODUCTION TO DRAWING

 What is Original and Authentic?

 Welcome to Week 3!
 In Module 2, "What is Art?; Shape and Line" we learned about "Topic Posts" and "Critique Posts" in the forum space, and the different expectations for each type of post.
 You answered your question of choice and responded to a peer.
-The questions offered were: "Do you believe art has an essential connection to beauty?" and "What makes art art and an artist an artist?
-Who has the power to determine these answers?"
-These questions generated a lot of interesting discussions.
-Take a moment to note how your perspective may have changed on these questions based on the course materials and your classmate's arguments.
+The questions generated a lot of interesting discussions.
+Take a moment to note how your perspective may have changed based on the course materials and your classmate's arguments.
 If your perspectives have widened and become more nuanced, you are thinking critically!

 E2 was an exploration of line through clean line, variation in line, contour and shape.
 How did your work turn out?
 Were you being thoughtful of symmetry, balance, dominance, harmony, or negative space?
 Are you actively thinking about the formal concerns of your work when you plan your compositions?
+Did you give the drawing the time and effort it deserved?
 Did your expectations meet your outcome?
 If not, what went wrong?
 Take a moment to note the strengths and weaknesses of your work.
 Note where you want to grow.

 Module 3 Tasks